 Is Your Investment Adviser Working in Your Best Interests?

 Getting investment advice and choosing the right financial adviser can be crucial to helping you reach your long-term investing goals, but it can be complicated.
 The financial landscape is littered with different types of financial professionals with different titles.
-When searching for an adviser, do your research on the industry and understand what kind of service is best for you.
+When searching for an adviser, do your research on the industry to better understand what kind of service is best for you.

 Investment Adviser vs. Broker: Which Is Best for You?